craterdog/java-security-framework/README.md

  * symmetric (shared) key generation and formatting
  * asymmetric (public/private) key generation and formatting
- * signing and validation of documents
+ * signing (notarization) and validation of documents
  * encryption and decryption of keys and data
  * private certificate authority (CA) creation
  * client certificate generation and signing